Lovedeepmann/Socila-Media-Analytic/README.md

 much time and effort.
 It provides an opinion on the comments made on a post and also gives the option to view a graph.

+.
+Conclusion
+• We used the tweepy and fetch the data from the twitter explored the data in different ways.
+• We prepared the text data of tweets by removing the unnecessary things.
+• We trained the model based on machine learning model and on TensorFlow with all settings
+• We evaluated the model with different evaluation measures
+• We compare the mobile network using the Bar graph and pie char